Buy more food essentials ready to freeze and store.

 The Day in Detail:

-Mrs. C says: Are you planning on doing the big Christmas food shop next week?
+Mrs. C says: Are you planning on a big Christmas food shop, as per?
 Does it promise to be gargantuan?
 Then why not use today to bring the massive grocery list down a size.
 If you have followed the How to Christmas calendar, you will already have tucked away some freezable groceries from November.
 Time now to buy and freeze more Christmas essentials, including sausage rolls, party platters, bread rolls and desserts.
-An online order will save you time and energy.
+An online order will save you time and energy – as long as you have no problem getting a delivery slot, of course.

 Then have some fun by sending a Christmas video card to a few of the favourite people in your life.
 JibJab.com offers you the chance to superimpose photographic faces of family and friends on special e-card greetings – that come alive to dance in hysterical fashion.
 You might choose ‘Santa’s Twerk Shop’ or the less provocative ‘Sled Race’.
 Whatever the option, laughs are guaranteed.